topshell-language/topshell/README.md

 Work with SSH, files, HTTP, and more in a two-pane, reactive environment.

 * A purely functional scripting language with type inference
-* Asynchronous I/O and reactive streaming, ie. live updates
+* Asynchronous I/O and reactive streaming with live updates
-* Graphical visualization
+* Easy graphical visualization

 # Live demo